C++ application programming interface

 • check_fill_status(): check FIFO status

-Class streamer_dma (defined in streamer.hh) is the high-level interface for transmitting the sequence to the RLE-decoder code using direct memory access (DMA).
+Class streamer_dma (defined in streamer_dma.hh and re-exported by streamer.hh) is the high-level interface for transmitting the sequence to the RLE-decoder code using direct memory access (DMA).
 Member functions:

 • write_element(): write an element at given memory location